 This medicine may cause some people to become tired or weak than they are normally.
 If any of these side effects occur, avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.

-If you develop a skin rash or any allergic reaction to this medicine, stop using the medicine and check with your doctor as soon as possible.
+If you develop a skin rash or any allergic reaction to this medicine, check with your doctor as soon as possible.

-Stop using this medicine and check with your doctor right away if you start having breathing problems, cough, fast heartbeat, fever, shortness of breath, or wheezing.
+Check with your doctor right away if you start having breathing problems, cough, fast heartbeat, fever, or shortness of breath.
 These could be symptoms of a serious lung problem.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.